Diversity, Equity and Inclusion

 Diversity, Equity and Inclusion Committee

-Firm partners John P. Stephens, Stephen H. Pugh, Susan Miller Overbey, Danielle J. Gould, Nicholas A. Gowen and Rosa Tumialán were appointed by Burke Warren’s Management Committee to recommend implementation of Burke Warren’s commitment to the American Bar Association’s Resolution 113 urging legal service providers to expand and create opportunities for diverse attorneys and staff.
+Firm partners John P. Stephens, Stephen H. Pugh, Susan Miller Overbey, Danielle J. Gould and Nicholas A. Gowen were appointed by Burke Warren’s Management Committee to recommend implementation of Burke Warren’s commitment to the American Bar Association’s Resolution 113 urging legal service providers to expand and create opportunities for diverse attorneys and staff.
 The firm's Diversity, Equity and Inclusion Committee is eliciting and evaluating ideas from inside and outside the firm to recommend ways in which the firm can continue to increase diversity, equity and inclusion at all levels, with the specific purpose of increasing the number of diverse attorneys and providing them with opportunities to grow with the firm.
 The Committee also seeks to recognize and address issues of implicit bias that impact attorneys and staff in order to continue efforts to build a supportive and transparent environment.
 In accordance with ABA Resolution 113, the Committee should also recommend ways in which the firm may encourage corporate clients to direct a greater percentage of their legal spend towards diverse attorneys.